Spring hiking: 7 national parks made for wildflowers, big views, and blue-sky miles

 The Victoria Mine Trail (4.4 miles round trip) is a classic spring option with history built into the landscape—an old mine site at the turnaround, plus open desert views along the way.

-Tip: Wind happens—bring eye protection if you’re dune-bound.
+Tip: Bring eye protection if you’re dune-bound.

-Pinnacles National Park (California): High peaks drama
+Pinnacles National Park: High peaks drama

 Spring is prime time at this California park, with green hills, wildflowers, and rocky spires that look like they belong on another planet.